dokato/connectivipy/CONTRIBUTING.md

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-5. Check yout code style using flake8.
+5. Check your code style using flake8.

 6. Submit a pull request through the GitHub website.